 In addition to occurring when an individual does not use reasonable care, negligence can also occur when a person with a duty or responsibility to act fails to do so.
 For example, an electrician who promises and then fails to check the unsafe wiring in a room may be found negligent because he violated his duty to the customer to check the wires.
 A person also owes a duty when operating a motor vehicle in such a way as not to damage other cars.
 Thus, if a driver operates a car in a way that is likely to damage a car and does damage another car, that driver has violated his or her duty to other drivers and may be found liable for damages.

-New Jersey, Pennsylvania, and Delaware have all adopted the rule of modified comparative negligence when assessing whether an individual is liable for property damage.
+New Jersey and Pennsylvania have all adopted the rule of modified comparative negligence when assessing whether an individual is liable for property damage.
 Modified comparative negligence means that if an individual’s property is damaged, he or she will only recover damages from the other party if the other party is 51% or more at fault for the property damage.
 Other states have adopted different doctrines known as pure comparative negligence or pure contributory negligence, which have other percentages regarding when an injured party can or cannot recover.